 Dr. Kiri Granger leads a team of clinical scientists in providing end-to-end scientific consultancy and support to drug development companies for the optimisation of clinical trial design and the development of safe and effective treatments.
 As a fellow of the Royal Statistical Society, Kiri also provides expertise in analyzing data and understanding cognitive change in the context of other clinical trial endpoints.

 Specialising in schizophrenia and anxiety disorders, Kiri’s passion is to better understand the origins of symptom expression and optimizing the design of novel pharmacological and behavioural treatments.
-Her PhD research explored and refined cognitive endophenotypic markers of schizophrenia and anxiety at the University of Nottingham where she now holds an honorary position in the Department of Psychology.
+Her PhD research explored and refined cognitive endophenotypic markers of schizophrenia and anxiety at the University of Nottingham where she now holds an honorary position as Assistant Professor in the Department of Psychology.

 A message from Dr. Granger: